rduinkerken/configurations/vscode-settings/README.md

 This repository contains my personal Visual Studio Code settings.

-Feel free to copy! :)
+Feel free to copy!

-(some settings wont work on your device, you have to change some local paths)
+I actually recommend you to synchronize your settings by logging into VSCode...

+I'm highly certain my VSCode settings on GitHub will be outdated by the time you are reading this ;)